lwjohnst86/analyzing-cohorts-course/chapter4.md

 ---

-## Combining the list of models into one dataframe
+## Combining the list of models into one data frame

 ```yaml
 type: NormalExercise